compgeolab/website/manual/coc.md

 We expect members to follow these guidelines at any lab-related event.
 We expect members to treat each other professionally with respect to their work, with constructive criticism and without dismissive behavior (e.g., eyerolling).

-# Note

-The Computer-Oriented Geoscience Lab is subject to the policies of the University of Liverpool.
-This document does not override any of those policies, and the policies of the University take precedence over any statements (implied or explicit) in this document.

 # About this document